Postponed Leaving Cert exams planned for November

 The State Examintions Commission is planning to run the Leaving Cert written exams in November 2020.

+Just over half of Leaving Cert students and more than a quarter of Leaving Cert Applied students have opted-in since the student portal (gov.ie/LeavingCertificate) opened.

+The department plans to issue results directly to students and schools online on September 7th at 9am.

-The State Examinations Commission is planning to run the postponed Leaving Cert written exams in November 2020.
+Meanwhile the State Examinations Commission is planning to run the postponed Leaving Cert written exams in November.

-This option of sitting the written exam will be available to students who were due to complete the Leaving Cert earlier this summer.
+This option of sitting the written exam will be available to students who were due to complete the Leaving Cert earlier this summer but were unable to because of the coronavirus pandemic.

 Students will be able to sit as many of the exams that they were originally scheduled to as they wish.